libktx/ktx/scene2d/README.md

 If you are already using a `SpriteBatch` to render your textures, reusing the same instance for `Stage` is recommended.

-Make sure to set the `Stage` as the input processor before it is rendered:
+Make sure to set the `Stage` as the input processor before it is rendered to listen for input events:

 ```kotlin
 Gdx.input.inputProcessor = stage